 What is SUCCESS?

-Coaches, supervised by dedicated SUCCESS program director/managers, who actively reach out to at-risk students and meet frequently with them.
+Coaches who actively reach out to students and meet frequently with them

-Strategies to help students earn at least 24 credits per year (a full-time load) and meet other credit benchmarks over two to three years.
+Strategies to help students earn at least 24 credits per year (a full-time load) and enroll in summer courses

 A robust management information system that provides real-time data for efficient program management and continuous improvement

 The COVID-19 crisis is exacerbating existing equity gaps in higher education for traditionally underserved students.
 As students face difficult decisions about whether to continue on with their studies, evidence-based programs that address financial and academic needs can keep them engaged and support their efforts to return to school in the fall and beyond.
 One example is MDRC’s Scaling Up College Completion Efforts for Student Success (SUCCESS), a comprehensive support program designed to improve graduation rates for low-income students and students of color.
 In the face of the pandemic, SUCCESS colleges remain committed to the program and have successfully adapted its services to continue providing support to students during this challenging time.